PlesaLab/DropSynth_BC_Mapping/README.md

 ## Dependencies

+> [!NOTE]
-This pipeline uses the following dependencies, which can be installed via Conda using the provided `environment.yml` file:
+> This pipeline uses the following dependencies, which can be installed via Conda using the provided `environment.yml` file:

 - **Python 3.9**
 - **biopython** – for sequence handling and FASTA/FASTQ parsing